-- Audit background check process from local ordinance requirements - In fiscal year 2020 the City began researching background check processes.
+- Audited background check process from local ordinance requirements-In fiscal year 2020 the City began researching background check processes.
 The City runs free background checks for landlords on prospective tenants for the HCV program.
-Feedback received showed that these reports were confusing and could be adversely affecting tenants.
-We had cross-departmental staff examine the documents that housing providers receive, and most people were unable to read them correctly; According to HUD guidance and the Analysis of Impediments - best practice was not to rely on arrests in making rental decisions due to potential disparities and bias.
+Feedback received showed that these reports were confusing and could adversely affect tenants.
+We had cross-departmental staff examine the documents that housing providers receive, and most people were unable to read them correctly; According to HUD guidance and the Analysis of Impediments-best practice was not to rely on arrests in making rental decisions due to potential disparities and bias.
 While we did not have a way to know how each landlord used the information, we determined that we were likely contributing towards bias and inequity and stopped this practice.
 On October 22, 2020, arrest records were removed from the landlord background checks provided by the City.
 This continues to be our procedure.
-The background checks were reviewed again in April 2021 to ensure compliance with new forms. - A new software to manage the HCV caseload and expenditures was implemented in the Spring of 2022.
-This new software enables the PHA to gather additional metrics and data to be available to assist in the analysis of community needs and barriers.
+The background checks were reviewed again in April 2021 to ensure compliance with new forms.

-- Efforts continue to translate all necessary documents into Spanish and Marshallese in order to break down communication barriers and allow easier accessibility to programs and information for the entire community.
-PHA is focusing efforts on translation services and interpreter needs and accessibility. - Efforts increased to create more social media presence to engage the community through education and awareness.
-A landlord education video was released in Spring of 2022.
-City staff is also researching the potential benefits of offering a tenant education course and other possible ways to lessen the burden of moving and unit damage.
+- A new software to manage the HCV caseload and expenditures was implemented in the Spring of 2022.
+This new software enables the PHA together additional metrics and data to be available to assist in the analysis of community needs and barriers. - Efforts continue to translate all necessary documents into Spanish and Marshallese in order to break down communication barriers and allow easier accessibility to programs and information for the entire community.
+PHA is focusing efforts on translation services and interpreter needs and accessibility.
+Assessed & revised our HCV general forms for readability and adapted them all to a 6-7th grade level.
+We are also working on reducing our applications/forms of asking for unneeded information in order to make the processes less burdensome on participants. - Continued emphasis on heavy utilization of HUD's Budget Tool and monthly review with PHA Portfolio Manager to forecast, plan and enhance utilization. - PHA plans to continue working with technical assistance personnel to identify approaches to further utilization of voucher funds within the community. - Efforts increased to create more social media presence to engage the community through education and awareness.
+A landlord education video was released in Spring of 2022. - In fiscal year 2024 City staff are also researching the potential benefits of offering a tenant education course and other possible ways to lessen the burden of moving and unit damage.